Dichgrem/GKI-build/README.md

 ## Features

+- Use ZyC-clang-21.0.0
+- Use ThinLTO to build
 - Enable O3 optimization level
 - Enable BBR support : Enable bbr congestion control algorithm
 - Enable ZRAM support : You can choose zstd or lz4 compression algorithm